 Alternatively, you could drop similar money on a Yamaha M-5000.
 The M-5000 certainly looks pretty and I’ll bet it sounds good.
 Still, it’s only 100 Watts per channel and for me, the P-4500 looks even better and weighs more.

 Repairing even this very broken Accuphase P-300 was economical by comparison.
-Checking my invoice from the time, repairs were not even 10% of that new replacement cost, despite the amount of work involved.
+Checking back over my invoice, repairs were not even 10% of that new replacement cost, despite the amount of work involved.
 You know what I think is the better option and I think most others would too.
 Besides, who’s got $15K sitting around to spend on an amplifier?!

-If you own one of these wonderful amplifiers and it needs repair or overhaul, seriously consider having the work done by someone competent.
-With the right approach and experience, these can almost always be repaired and are almost always worth repairing.
+If you own one of these wonderful amplifiers and it needs repair or overhaul, seriously consider having the work done, properly.
+With the right approach and experience, these beautiful amplifiers and others like them are almost always worth repairing.

 The Bottom Line